-With demonstrations by dancers Riener, Mina Nishimura, and Jennifer Gonzales, Mitchell walked the audience through what he called three “modalities,” or protocols for negotiating space in collaborative improvisatory movement, from the show “Retrofit,” the latest iteration of which the group performed just a few weeks prior in New York.
+With demonstrations by dancers Riener, Mina Nishimura, and Jennifer Gonzalez, Mitchell walked the audience through what he called three “modalities,” or protocols for negotiating space in collaborative improvisatory movement, from the show “Retrofit,” the latest iteration of which the group performed just a few weeks prior in New York.
 The rules engage dancers in responding to both internal and external stimuli, with restrictions on the type of movement they make—verticality, symmetry, pace, height—and in response to, and repetition of, other dancers.

 For Mitchell, performance doesn’t aim to evoke particular reactions or emotions or tell a story.
 “Desire Lines” is performed in silence, with only the dancers’ vocalizations and ambient sounds.
 “I’m not working with narrative; I’m not working with music,” he said.
 “We’re really trying to understand what is happening in the body when we’re dancing and how we can expose the mechanics of the creation of what we’re doing.”

 The process of recalling and synthesizing movement, which Mitchell enacted with CA students, is also an element of the group’s professional practice.
 “It’s interesting to watch the brain try to complete an impossible task, to make choices and try anyway, to collect what sticks,” Mitchell said.
 “It only happens in the moment.”
 It’s a practice that has allowed him and his collaborators to develop a shared language, and to read one another.